 We share lots of good employee feedback examples, before highlighting some key rules for giving feedback to your team.

-Example: “Thanks for your great work in… and setting a really great example for the rest of the team.”
+1. “Thanks for your great work in… and setting a really great example for the rest of the team.” – The Example Setter

 Colleagues will listen to one another.
 They will talk about work and, ideally, they will be sharing best practices to improve customer experience.